-To make items or categories exempt from the overall grade, select the Exempt icon next to the overall grade percentage field.
+To make items or categories exempt from the overall grade, select the Exempt icon next to the point or overall grade percentage field.
 The item or category turns gray to indicate that it's not included in the calculation.
 Select the icon again to include the item or category in the calculation again.

 Select Save when you're finished.
 The Overall Grade column appears in the gradebook next to the student's names so you can quickly see how each student is performing.

 Anonymously graded assessments aren't included in calculations until you turn off anonymity.